 Fall is just around the corner and we’ve already begun to see the aspens and other foliage change color.
 It’s a beautiful time of the year to get out and hike local favorites like Maroon Bells or Lizard Head.
-Whether you’re adding in more hikes to your weekend plans or bumping up the intensity on your tried and true workout, having a post-exercise recovery routine helps keep your body ready for your next adventure.
+Whether you’re adding in more hikes to your weekend plans or bumping up the intensity on your tried and true workout, having a post-exercise recovery routine helps to keep your body ready for your next adventure.
 Massage can be a valuable addition to your recovery routine for the following reasons:

 After a vigorous hike or workout, your muscles are still tightened and contracted, especially if you decide to hop right into your car instead of getting in cooldown time to stretch.
 Deep tissue massage helps release these overused muscles and myofascial therapy can help work your connective tissue to get your body back into a more neutral position.